 In addition, Acme United has been paying dividends over a period of at least ten years suggesting that keeping up dividend payments is way more important to the management even if it comes at the cost of business growth.

-In total, it does look like Acme United has some positive aspects to its business.
-Although, we are disappointed to see a lack of growth in earnings even in spite of a moderate ROE and and a high reinvestment rate.
+On the whole, we do feel that Acme United has some positive attributes.
+Although, we are disappointed to see a lack of growth in earnings even in spite of a high ROE and and a high reinvestment rate.
 We believe that there might be some outside factors that could be having a negative impact on the business.
-Up till now, we've only made a short study of the company's growth data.
-So it may be worth checking this free detailed graph of Acme United's past earnings, as well as revenue and cash flows to get a deeper insight into the company's performance.
+While we won't completely dismiss the company, what we would do, is try to ascertain how risky the business is to make a more informed decision around the company.
+Our risks dashboard will have the 1 risk we have identified for Acme United.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.